-Note 6 - Due To Other School
+Note 4 - Due From Other School

 The School and Keys Gate Charter School ("KGCS") share teachers, administrative staff, as well as share expenses relative to their facility.
-As of June 30, 2015 the basic financial statements include an amount due to KGCS of \$ 16,002.
+As of June 30, 2017, the basic financial statements include an amount due from KGCS of \$ 182,140.